-- o Founded in 1915 by Dr. Charles Mayo, RCTC is in Rochester, Minnesota, home to Mayo Clinic. - o Minnesota's oldest, public, two-year college; one of the oldest in the nation. - o Rochester has a diverse population of over 121,000 people. - Numerous publications have named Rochester as one of the nation's best places to live. - o Rochester is also one of the most educated cities in the world. - o RCTC maintains partnerships with local and regional employers and community organizations. - The campus covers more than 500 acres with 20 buildings and a nationally recognized Regional Sports Center. - o In 2023 2024, the RCTC Foundation will offer over \$400,000 in scholarships.
+- Founded in 1915 by Dr. Charles Mayo, RCTC is in Rochester, Minnesota, home to Mayo Clinic - Minnesota's oldest, public, two-year college; one of the oldest in the nation - Rochester has a diverse population of over 121,000 people. - Numerous publications have named Rochester as one of the nation's best places to live. - Rochester is also one of the most educated cities in the world. - RCTC maintains partnerships with local and regional employers and community organizations. - The campus covers more than 500 acres with 20 buildings and a nationally recognized Regional Sports Center. - In 2024 2025, the RCTC Foundation will offer 300 + scholarships worth over \$500,000.